 \subsection{Comparison with Alternative Policies}

-In order to get further insight into the effectiveness of our method, we substituted RL for detecting SLAM failure and choosing appropriate recovery actions with three alternative policies.
-One using supervised learning, one based on the common visible mapped points between two subsequent poses, which we defined earlier as $\Delta N_{feat}$ and a Next-best-view method.
+In order to get further insight into the effectiveness of our method, we substituted the learnt policy with three alternative policies.
+One using supervised learning, one based on the common mapped points between subsequent poses, which we defined earlier as $N_{3D}$ and a Next-Best-View method.

-We decided to use support vector machines (SVM) \cite{cortes1995support} over other classifiers like artificial neural networks, decision trees etc. due to better average performance tested using Monte Carlo cross-validation \cite{xu2001monte}.
-A SVM with a radial basis function (rbf) kernel, implemented using scikit-learn \cite{pedregosa2011scikit}, is trained to classify trajectories as breaking or non breaking.
-The distance of samples from the decision boundary are used to score the trajectories.
-The same parameters used by RL are used as inputs for the SVM.
+We decided to use support vector machines (SVM) \cite{cortes1995support} over other classifiers like artificial neural networks, decision trees etc. due to better average performance tested using Monte Carlo cross-validation.
+A SVM with a radial basis function (rbf) kernel, implemented using scikit-learn \cite{pedregosa2011scikit}, is trained to classify trajectories as failing or not.
+The distance of samples from the decision boundary are used to give a score to the trajectories.
+The same parameters which were used by RL, are used as inputs for the SVM.

-Superior performance is shown in comparison to using only $\Delta N_{feat}$ to detect failures and choose actions.
-This proves that feature overlap isn't the only parameter that adversely affects Monocular SLAM and there are other parameters that one needs to consider to effectively navigate in such a setting.
+Superior performance is also shown in comparison to directly using $N_{3D}$ to detect failures and choose actions.
+This proves that feature overlap isn't the only parameter adversely affecting Monocular SLAM and other parameters need to be considered to effectively navigate in such a setting.

-Comparisons with a Next-Best-View formulation \cite{mostegel2014active} based on estimating the localization quality are also shown.
-The localization quality is estimated based on the Geometric Point Quality and the Point Recognition Probability of the mapped points in the expected view of the subsequent pose.
-The Geometric Point Quality penalizes points with low triangulation angles, as this can lead to increased localization uncertainty.
-It also looks for their existence over multiple keyframes.
+Comparison with a Next-Best-View formulation \cite{mostegel2014active}, based on estimating the localization quality is also shown.
+This is done based on the Geometric Point Quality and the Point Recognition Probability of the mapped points.
+The Geometric Point Quality penalizes points with low triangulation angles, as this increases localization uncertainty.
 The Point Recognition Probability gives an estimate of the recognizability of a point based on the viewing angle and the scale at which the point was originally found.
 This provides a faster evaluation of map uncertainty as compared to calculating covariance matrices.
 A detailed explanation can be found in \cite{mostegel2014active}.